dakhnod/Fossil-HR-SDK/DOCUMENTATION.md

 ```

 ### draw to screen
+the response abstraction layer can be used for this.
+Just call `response = wrap_response(response)`, on the response object, then you can use
+`response.draw_screen(node_name, full_refresh, layout_info)`.
-to draw to the screen a layout system is used.
+Also, to draw to the screen a layout system is used.
 I am unsure whether there is raw access to the screen.
 Once again, the response object is used.
 ```
 response.draw = {}